 If you select a kid’s tennis racquet considering these factors and guides, it will add the comfort of play while keeping your choice cost-effective and durable.

 Four factors to consider

 - Eye to Ball Coordination

 It’s would be perfect to consider the age along with the interest of your child in the tennis game.
 The goal should be fun and learning for a kid.
 If you think your child has interest more than your expectation or you are planning for a pro carrier for your child, then it’s good to start around the age of 4-5 years, with 5-6 years recommended.

-As less than 5 years, kiddo can’t hold intention much, so let them to have tennis awareness naturally.
+In less than 5 years, kiddo can’t hold intention much, so let them have tennis awareness naturally.

 It does not mean above this limit kid should not pick up a racquet, you may start it later as Roger Federer did.
 He was 8 years old when he picked up a racquet.
 Proper tennis equipment is a huge advantage for little learners to develop an interest in game-like good size racquet, suitable tennis ball with ball machine.